Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 Long-serving company executive Roger Stafford hands over a cheque for £20,000 to 'Help a Child to See' in March 1989

 In a brave move, hearing that the supermarkets had shunned the new idea of a 'Red Nose Day', Woolworths stepped up.
-The chain's Marketing Director, George Makulski, arranged for the red noses to be available to all 5,400 tills across the chain and mobilised the workforce to put the word out and to arrange fund-raising events of their own.
-Colleagues entered the spirit of the occasion, coming up with all sorts of ways of engaging the public and encouraging donations.
-When the big day came on 10 March 1988, Makulski was invited to be a special guest on the TV telethon, at which he would hand over a giant cheque live on air.
+Its Marketing Director, George Makulski, arranged for the red noses to be sold at all 5,400 tills and got staff to spread the word and launch their own fund-raising events.
+They excelled, devising all sorts of ways of engaging the public and encouraging donations.
+Their work was ground-breaking, and has since come to be a hallmark of the event and other telethons like Children in Need.
+10 March 1988 had been designated the actual Red Nose Day.
+It had been chosen as 'the most boring day of the year', according to the organisers.
+The unsuspecting Makulski was invited to make a guest appearance on the TV telethon, to hand over a giant cheque live on air.
 No-one knew quite what form the show would take, so Makulski wore his best suit.

 Malcolm Parkinson, MD of Woolworths when profits doubled between 1985/6 and 1986/7